B.Com – Professional

 Mission

-- Through the program, we strive to inculcate Empathy, Emotional Stability and Financial Independence in our students apart from gaining a grasp over the episteme of Commerce and Education.
+Through the program, we strive to inculcate empathy, emotional stability, and financial independence in our students, along with providing them a strong foundation in the discipline of Commerce and Education.

 Program Matrix